blockful-io/shutter-staking/docs/staking-architecture.md

 of the total staked amount and for how long they have staked.
 This way, early stakers are rewarded more than late stakers, incentivizing users to stake early.

-The rewards are calculated using the following formula:
+Rewards are calculated using the following formula:

 1. First, we must calculate the reward per token for each reward token of the current snapshot, i.e how much reward each staked token has earned since the